a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 Not to be forgotten is Jackson Hole’s magnificent shopping experience.
 This is as far removed from the sort of designer shops you’ll find in Aspen or Courchevel, and with none of the chain shops you might find in the mass market resorts.
 The shopping here is Western-style – think hand-tooled cowboy boots and belts, stetsons and leather chaps.

 There are two home decorating shops opposite each other in tiny Gaslight Alley: Made and Mountain Dandy where you can find a good range of unusual and often home-made gifts ranging from belts and blankets to art and jewellery.
-Then there’s the one-off clothing shop Stio for outdoor wear including shirts, jackets and skiwear that you won’t find anywhere else.
+Then there’s the homegrown brand Stio for outdoor wear including shirts, jackets and skiwear that’s become a well trusted mountain brand in the USA.

 Don’t forget to read our feature on 50 Years of Skiing in Jackson Hole.